 Enjoy everything you love in the Biergarten every weekend – no cover charge!

-The Beer Hall at the Plattduetsche Biergarten is open on our winter hours schedule at 5:00 p.m. on Friday and Saturday and 12:00 p.m. on Sunday (Late Night menu available from 11:00 p.m.), providing both a family-friendly venue and a different and fun choice for a night out.
+The Beer Hall at the Plattduetsche Biergarten is open on our summer hours schedule at 3:00 p.m. on Friday and 12:00 p.m. on Saturday and Sunday (Late Night menu available from 11:00 p.m.), providing both a family-friendly venue and a different and fun choice for a night out.

 The beer garden, or Biergarten as it is known in German, originated in Bavaria during the 19th century when dark lager beer was predominant.
 Since the fermentation of the beer had to take place at temperatures between four and eight degrees Celsius, Bavarian brewing regulations decreed that it had to be brewed between the end of September and the end of April.
 The kettles were also heated to an extremely high temperature during the brewing process, which created a huge threat of fire that could easily spread throughout an entire city, providing an additional reason to ban brewing during the summer months.